diogoff/qstvec/README.md

 ## Examples

-In these examples, we use some circuits from BlueQubit's [*Peaked Portal*](https://app.bluequbit.io/hackathons) hackathon.
+In the examples, we use some circuits from BlueQubit's [*Peaked Portal*](https://app.bluequbit.io/hackathons) hackathon.

-All example scripts live in the `examples/` directory and assume that `qstvec` has been installed (for example with `pip install qstvec` or `pip install -e .` from the repo root).
+All example scripts live in the `examples/` directory and assume that `qstvec` has been installed.

 ### Little peak